jnieuwenhuijzen/team-dao/README.md

 To start a TeamDAO interface you have two options:

-- **Join an existing team**: If your TeamDAO allready exist you can (re)join it by entering the smart contract address from the TeamDAO.
+- **Join an existing team**: If your TeamDAO already exist you can (re)join it by entering the smart contract address from the TeamDAO.
-- **Create a new team**: If you want to create a new TeamDAO, you can simply press the button and a new contract will be deployed.
+- **Create a new team**: If you want to create a new TeamDAO, you can simply press the create button on the landing page and a new contract will be deployed.
 As creator of this team you will be the first team member and you will be assigned the pause functionality.
 As the sole member of the team, you will initially always reach quorum for a proposal.
-This will change once you add a new member.
+Note that this will change once you add the first new member.
 The quorum percentage is initialized to 60%.

 The interface further provides for ..